 This type of rehab offers appropriate treatment, professional help and support throughout the process as well as setting goals and treatment objectives.
 However it is important to understand that this type of treatment may not be suitable for everyone as it relies on the individuals engagement and attendance, which can be challenging when it is not a residential controlled environment.

-Outpatient rehabilitation may require the individual to attend a treatment centre, hospital, clinic or therapist/counsellor on a regular basis tailored to the individuals’ specific needs.
+Outpatient rehabilitation may require the individual to attend a treatment centre, hospital, clinic or have regular therapy sessions online or face-to-face.

 Some outpatient programmes offer day (ofter referred to as Dayhab), evening and/or weekend sessions which may be an option for someone who is still managing their addiction with their daily lives.
 For example, work, family and personal responsibilities.